-“It’s mister smoker!” she said to introduce me to the discussion the Finnegan family would have on that day, regarding my smoking.
+“Hey, it’s mister smoker!” she said to introduce me to a discussion the Finnegan family would have on that day, regarding my smoking.
 “It’s the heavy metal dude!” she said on another day to introduce me to the Finnegan family discussion that would involve my decision to wear a jean jacket, a t-shirt of whatever band I was listening to at the time, and jeans, or as she put it ‘my heavy metal dude gear’.
 I was fair game for these family discussions, she informed me, because I had such a heavy influence on her beloved son.
-She also informed me that with the state of my home, I was in need of some guidance.
+She also informed me that with the state of my home, I was in dire need of some guidance.

 This ‘Your best friend’s dad is an infidel’ greeting informed me that the Finnegan discussion of the day would involve a detailed account of her husband’s recent business trip to Las Vegas, in which “he happened to get himself some (girl)”.
-I write the word ‘girl’ here, in place of the more provocative ‘P’ word that Mrs. Finnegan used to describe Greg Finnegan’s act of adultery.
+I write the word ‘girl’ here, in place of the more provocative ‘P’ word that Mrs. Finnegan used to describe Greg Finnegan’s act of infidelity.

 Hearing her use such a vulgar word was not as shocking to me as hearing her use the word ‘infidel’ in an incorrect manner.
 As a self-described word nerd, Mrs. Finnegan prided herself on proper word usage.
 She informed me on another occasion, half-joking, that I was her apprentice.
 I took this as the compliment it was, in the beginning, but as the years went by, I began to believe she said to it relieve her of whatever guilt she may have felt for correcting every word that came out of my mouth.
 There were times when I was almost afraid to say anything around her, lest she correct me, but for the most part, I was an eager student of her mastery of the language.

-My initial thought was that the turmoil of this moment had caused her the faux pas, but her diction was so proper and refined that I didn’t think she was capable of a slip.
-She spoke in a manner, at times, that I thought violated the conventions of our language.
-I would go home, look it up, and see that she was correct.
+My initial thought was that the turmoil of this moment caused her the faux pas, but her diction was so proper and refined that I didn’t think she was capable of a slip.
+She spoke in a manner, at times, that I was sure violated the conventions of our language.
+I would go home, look them up, and find that she was correct.
 Even during the most tumultuous moments, the woman managed to mind her rules of usage well.
-Thus, when she made the error of attributing the word infidel to her husband’s act of infidelity, I assumed she intended the slip up to pique the interest of the listener in the manner her sparing use of profanity and vulgarity could.
+Thus, when she made the error of attributing the word infidel to her husband’s act of infidelity, I assumed she intended the slip to pique the interest of the listener in the manner her sparing use of profanity and vulgarity could.
 Either that, I thought, or she was attempting to creatively conflate the incorrect use of the word, and the correct one, in that not only had her husband violated his vows to her, but his vows to God.

 “Mr. Finnegan decided to go out to Vegas and get him some (girl)!”
 Mrs. Finnegan said when I entered the living room.
-I had not had enough time to sit at that point.
+I had not enough time to sit at that point.
 When I did, I sat as slow as the tension in the room allowed, an air that did not permit quick motions.